ecmwf-lab/ecml-tools/README.md

 print(ds.resolution)

-# The list of latitudes of the data values (numpy array)
+# The list of latitudes of the data values (NumPy array)
 print(ds.latitudes)

 # The same for longitudes